AdobeDocs/certification.en/help/certifications/aa/aa-e-developer.md

 * Troubleshoot JavaScript errors
 * Troubleshoot [!DNL Adobe Analytics] variables
 * Recommend testing and debugging best practices
-* Troubleshoot an [!DNL Adobe Analytics] server call across its lifecycle (i.e. from beacon request to showing up in the report)
+* Troubleshoot an [!DNL Adobe Analytics] server call across its lifecycle (that is, from beacon request to showing up in the report)

 <br>